MaryamPazouki/NeuralnetsR/README.md

 # NeuralnetsR
 tutorial for Neural Network
-We start to learn neural Network
+We start to learn neurall Network

+I start to change the code